PMIndiaSum: Multilingual and Cross-lingual Headline Summarization for Languages in India: Acknowledgements

 \section{Acknowledgements}

+We thank Dennis Aumiller and the anonymous reviewers for giving feedback.
+We are grateful to Pruthwik Mishra, Lokesh Madasu, Kalahasti Ganesh Srivatsa, and Nikhilesh Bhatnagar for helping with human evaluation.
+We also thank Marcio Fonseca for providing the code for LLM prompting, and LTRC, IIIT Hyderabad for providing the translation engine for our summarization-and-translation experiments.
+Our work would not be possible if the Prime Minister's Office of the Government of India or the authors of the PMIndia parallel corpus did not allow the re-distribution of their materials.

-We are grateful to members of LTRC IIIT-Hyderabad for the translation engine and manual data inspection.
-We also thank the Prime Minister’s Office (India) and the PMIndia corpus for allowing content re-distribution.
-Pinzhen Chen and Barry Haddow are funded by UK Research and Innovation (UKRI) under the UK government's Horizon Europe funding guarantee (grant number 10052546).
+Pinzhen Chen and Barry Haddow are funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee [grant numbers 10052546 and 10039436].
 Zheng Zhao is supported by the UKRI Centre for Doctoral Training in Natural Language Processing (EP/S022481/1).